How I write reviews

 One paragraph per point.

 Get together the main weaknesses of the paper, and devote one paragraph to each.
-Don't go overboard here; there are never more than three big problems with a paper, and if there are, then there's probably only one problem (that the framing is poor: it isn't well motivated, or isn't well situated in prior work).
+Don't go overboard here; there are never more than three big problems with any given paper.
+If there are, then there's probably only one problem: that the framing is poor (for example, that the work isn't well-motivated, or isn't well situated in prior work).